 If you are drinking while boating, you are doing nothing illegal, however if you drink to the point your BAC is over the state’s legal limit of 0.08 percent, and you cause an accident, you could be in serious trouble.
 Unfortunately, a fair amount of alcohol consumption accompanies boating, as many people believe drinking and driving a boat is not as dangerous as drinking and driving an automobile.
 In fact, operating a boat requires as much, if not more, focus than operating an automobile.
 Further, if a boat operator is consuming alcohol, weather conditions and sea sickness can affect the boater to a greater degree.

 Since Florida regularly stays in the number one spot as far as boating deaths per year, Florida laws are fairly severe when an impaired boater causes an accident which results in serious injury or death to another person.
 If you should cause an accident as a result of your impairment, causing serious bodily injury or death to another person, you could be charged with Felony Boating Under the Influence (the felony degree will depend on the level of injury or whether a person died as a result of your impairment while driving a boat).
+If you are charged with such charges you should immediately contact a Sarasota DUI lawyer.
 You could be charged under Florida Statutes, Section 327.35(2)(b)(1), 327.35(2)(b)(3) or 327.35(3)(a)(b)(c)(2) as follows:

 - You have been charged with a third BUI within 10 years of a prior conviction of BUI or a fourth BUI regardless of when the prior convictions were;